-WORCESTER, Mass.
-K
+WORCESTER, Mass. -

-At 69 years old, Tom Vincent is loving the latest chapter in his life -- as a college student at Worcester's Quinsigamond Community College.
+At 69 years old, Tom Vincent is loving the latest chapter in his life - as a college student at Quinsigamond Community College in Worcester, Massachusetts.

 "You're never too old to learn.
 If I can do this, I'm sure there are many out there that can do it as well," he said.